ANSYS Workbench Job Submission using End-to-End Desktops

 - Click on Upload from this computer and browse to the location where the workbench archive is saved.
 Select the file and click Open

-- Jump to the Software Settings page, and select Launch an End-to-end desktop (interactive mode)
+- Jump to the Software Settings page, select the job type End-to-End Desktop

 - Select ANSYS Interactive Workflow